 High above, a circle of blue sky was visible, like a painted medallion, while the cenote interior blinked with flickers of sunlight.
 The water beneath me was black as crude oil, but clean and pure.
 Occasionally I felt tiny things bump up against my body.

 As I am more scared of water than heights (I know, I know, it’s weird), I tried not to think of that creepy cave lake in Harry Potter and the Half-Blood Prince where dead bodies are floating under the surface, waiting to drag mortals under.

 I also tried not to think about how some sacred cenotes had been used for human sacrifices, how skulls and bones had been found deep in their lairs.
 Instead I focused on Chaka, the God of Water, who also dwells in cenotes.

-Eventually I stopped thinking and just floated and gazed and reached a fingertip up to the cenote wall, feeling that absolute connection with nature when it reveals something mammoth and surprising, like a gift it had been holding behind its back.
+Eventually I stopped thinking and just floated and gazed and reached a fingertip up to the cenote wall, feeling that connection with nature when it reveals something mammoth and surprising.

 My husband swam over, and we drifted until Annalisa called us from the far side of the cenote.
 I looked around and realized we were the only ones still here.

 “That was amazing,” I told her, swimming over and climbing out onto a wooden deck.
 “Really special.
 But erm, are there any live things in there?”